hkotek/hkotek.com/_posts/2022-12-31-transferrable-skills.md

 [^7]: This is another one of those 'hard to quantify' things, especially if people don't cite our paper.
 (Please cite our paper if you're using our tools!)
 I stopped keeping track of it a few years ago.
 [^8]: Oh how I wish I had done a better job keeping track of enrollments.
 Are you sensing a pattern here, yet?
 [^9]: It used to be that there was a Spring phonology workshop and a Fall syntax/semantics workshop, which you took in your 4th and 5th semesters respectively, with your cohort only.
 What if you didn't want to write a phonology paper in your 4th semester? (or at all!)
 Too bad.
 Now there's just a Spring and a Fall workshop with no topic limitation and no cohort limitation.
 I think that's just all around better.
 You're welcome, MIT students.
 (To be clear, I definitely did not do this on my own; but I was an active member of the group that investigated this and made the recommendations and decisions, and I think that counts.)

+I'm going to turn on comments for this post, please don't make me regret it!